dlareau/puzzlespring/website/docs/technical-reference/templates.md

 - `puzzle`: The puzzle object hints are being requested for
 - `team`: The current team object
 - `hints`: List of previous Hint objects for this puzzle
+- `status`: PuzzleStatus object for this team and puzzle

 _Template Blocks:_